Sustainability / Social Report / Creating Attractive WorkplacesSupport for Human Resource Development

 Target: New employees, operators at all levels, engineers, and workplace leaders (foremen, managers, and general managers).

 Content of training programs: We implement 25 different training courses.
-These include basic manufacturing activities such as performing greetings, 3S methodology, namely Seiri (Sorting), Seiton (Setting-in-Order), and Seisou (Shining), and crisis-identification activities to hands-on experience and work on small-scale chemical plants and training devices, which involves training for operating distributed control systems (DCS) at each job level.
+These include basic manufacturing activities such as performing greetings, 3S methodology, namely Seiri (Sorting), Seiton (Setting-in-Order), and Seisou (Shining), and risk-prediction activities to hands-on experience and work on small-scale chemical plants and training devices, which involves training for operating hierarchically distributed control systems (DCS).
 Employees can raise their awareness of safety by learning about the objectives and background of the safety measures and rules introduced on the basis of lessons learned from past incidents.
 In addition, we provide experience-based hazard education using specialized equipment that simulates entanglements with equipment, static electricity, solvent and dust explosion, pressure, and exposure to chemicals.

-We have been using an annual CAPD cycle* to actively improve the TRC’s training curriculum, programs and textbooks.
+We have been using a curriculum and an annual CAPD cycle* to actively improve the TRC’s training textbooks according to needs.
 We have also kept class sizes small (interactive education with about six students) to maximize educational outcomes.

 *Instead of a Plan, Do, Check, and Act (PDCA) cycle, the most widely known approach to continuous improvement, Daicel has adopted a CAPD improvement cycle to avoid the risk of overlooking crucial facts and realities that often lie hidden in the initial planning stage.